opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/exporting_data.rst

      * There are 2 limitations in Shapefile exports:

         - The export cannot contain more than 50,000 records.
-        - The export cannot contain more than one geographical shape type (point, polygon, linestring, etc.).
-Only the first type of the first non-empty record will be kept in the export.
+        - | The export cannot contain more than one geographical shape type (point, polygon, linestring, etc.).
+          | If the dataset contains one ``geoshape`` field with multiple shape types, only the first type of the first non-empty record will be kept in the export.
+          | If the dataset contains multiple geographical fields (``geoshape`` or ``geo_point_2d``), only the first shape type of the first non-empty record will be kept in the export.

    * * KML
      *